wanghaisheng/scrape-app-reviews-without-coding/README.md

-# capcut-app-reviews
+# scrape-app-reviews without coding through GUI
-let us get to know what they said about capcut
+let us get to know what they said about app